Die My Love: Filming

 Filming was initially set for 2023 before being postponed due to the Hollywood strikes.
 Production began in and around Calgary, Canada, on August 19, 2024, and wrapped on October 16.
 Cinematographer Seamus McGarvey reunited with Ramsay after We Need to Talk About Kevin (2011).
 He shot the film on 35mm and in 1.33:1 Academy ratio, inspired by Roman Polanski's Repulsion (1965) and Rosemary's Baby (1968).

 Pattinson related an anecdote about being extremely nervous for a dance sequence and being unable to convince Ramsay and Lawrence to cut or choreograph the scene.
 He took dancing classes for the role.
-He later spoke further about the environment on set, specifically dialogue changes: "It is just quite an unusual environment… Some of the stuff we’re doing… there’s one scene where there were three or four pages of dialogue, and we turn up and Lynne says, 'I think I’m just going to do it with no dialogue.'
-It’s kind of scary, but it’s very, very exciting.
+He later spoke further about the environment on set, specifically dialogue changes: "It is just quite an unusual environment… Some of the stuff we're doing… there's one scene where there were three or four pages of dialogue, and we turn up and Lynne says, 'I think I'm just going to do it with no dialogue.'
+It's kind of scary, but it's very, very exciting.
 It makes you feel very alive."

 On the experience of dealing with the darker material while being four-and-a-half months pregnant at the beginning of filming, Lawrence said that what her character "[goes] through is the hormonal imbalance that comes from postpartum. [...]
-I had "great hormones!
+I had great hormones!
 I was feeling great, which is the only way I would be able to dip into this emotion."
-However, while reading the book, Lawrence spoke of it being hard to separate what she would do differently from Grace, the character, and called it "heartbreaking."
-She related with the identity crisis her character went through as a mother and that, despite having a "great postpartum with [her] first" child when she read Harwicz' book, she experienced "a really hard postpartum" period following the birth of her second.
+However, while reading the book, Lawrence spoke of it being hard to separate what she would do differently from Grace, the character, and called it "heartbreaking".
+She related with the identity crisis her character went through as a mother and that, despite having a "great postpartum with [her] first" child when she read Harwicz's book, she experienced "a really hard postpartum" period following the birth of her second.
 Lawrence felt that watching the movie in retrospect of experiencing postpartum depression was "really bizarre [...] after feeling like I've been through that forest."

+Cinematographer McGarvey employed unconventional techniques during production, including burning lenses and singeing the camera gate to create what Lawrence described as a distinctive "inky look".